serverless/serverless-graphql/README.md

 ### Serverless
 1. Run `npm install` in the root of the project
 2. Run `serverless project init` and follow the setup instructions to initialize the project
+3. Add the `authTokenSecret` variable to `s-variables-STAGE-REGION.json` and give it a strong value.
+This is the secret used to hash passwords and generate JSON web tokens.
+4. Install lambda dependencies before deployment: `cd back/api/` and run `npm install`
 3. Run `serverless dash deploy` and deploy all endpoints and functions
 4. Make sure to enable CORS for your API Gateway endpoints (so that external clients can access them)